DGFusion: Depth-Guided Sensor Fusion for Robust Semantic Perception: Introduction

 Casting the \emph{training} of \Ours{} as a multi-tasking problem leverages the synergy between depth and semantics with minimal changes to the \emph{inference} pipeline.
 Extensive experiments on MUSES~\cite{MUSES} and DeLiVER~\cite{zhang2023delivering} demonstrate that \Ours{} sets the new state of the art in multi-sensor semantic perception across diverse conditions.

-Our key contributions can be summarized as follows: \begin{itemize} \item We propose \Ours{}, a novel depth-guided multi-sensor \emph{fusion} network for semantic perception that reformulates the problem \emph{as multi-tasking of semantics and depth}, at no extra annotation or inference cost. \item We leverage the internal dense depth features to perform a spatially-variant conditioning of our cross-modal attentive fusion on local depth tokens.
-Combined with a global condition token, this makes the fusion \emph{locally adaptive to} the effect of this \emph{environmental condition} on the sensor at the respective feature location. \item We design an \emph{outlier-resistant depth loss} suitable for sparse, noisy lidar ground truth, incorporating edge-aware smoothness and a novel panoptic-aware smoothness term for reliable training. \item We extensively validate and ablate our network on two widely used outdoor datasets, MUSES and DeLiVER, and we set the new state of the art on multi-sensor semantic perception. \end{itemize}
+Our key contributions can be summarized as follows: \begin{itemize} \item We propose \Ours{}, a novel depth-guided multi-sensor \emph{fusion} network for semantic perception that reformulates the problem \emph{as multi-tasking of semantics and depth}, at no extra annotation or inference cost. \item We leverage the internal depth features to perform a spatially-variant conditioning of our cross-modal attentive fusion on local depth tokens.
+Combined with a global CT, this makes our fusion \emph{locally adaptive to} the effect of this \emph{condition} on the sensor at the respective feature location. \item We design an \emph{outlier-resistant depth loss} on sparse, noisy lidar ground truth, incorporating edge-aware and panoptic-aware smoothness priors for reliable training. \item We extensively validate and ablate \Ours{} on two widely used outdoor datasets, MUSES and DeLiVER, and set the new state of the art on multi-sensor segmentation. \end{itemize}